 Some people may find that the extra amenities and services provided by the hotel are worth the resort fee, while others may not.
 It is important to read over the list of services offered by the hotel and decide for oneself whether or not they are worth the added cost.

 Resort fees are generally not refundable, though there may be some exceptions depending on the resort.
-It is important to check with the resort directly to find out their policy on refunds.
+It is essential to check with the resort directly to find out their refund policy.

 Can You Dispute Resort Fees?